axelearning/CS_portfolio/data_analysis/covid_19/README.md

 # Whate I Learned ?

 - **Data Analysis**, I increased my skills in processing and merging messy data into a structured and clean form
-- **Data Visualisation**, I improved my skill in Tableau and discover how to create dynamics visualisation with Pages.
+- **Data Visualisation**, I improved my skill in Tableau and discover how to create dynamics visualisation with Dash.